Jacobus Capitein: Early life

 The man who would become known as Jacobus Capitein was born c.
-1717 in Elmina, Western Africa, which was part of the Dutch Gold Coast.
+1717 in Elmina, which was part of the Dutch Gold Coast.
 The identities of his parents are unknown, though he was "orphaned by war or some other cause".
-At the age of seven or eight he was captured and enslaved by slave traders of unknown identity, who sold him to a Dutch ship's captain and slave trader named Arnold Steenhart.
+At the age of seven or eight he was captured and enslaved by slave traders who sold him to a Dutch sea captain and slave trader named Arnold Steenhart.
 Steenhart subsequently gifted him to a fellow slave trader, Jacobus van Goch, who was residing in Elmina.
+Capitein later wrote that he regarded his relationship with van Goch as that of a father and son.

 In 1728, van Goch returned to the Dutch Republic after retiring from his service in the Dutch West India Company (WIC).
 Van Goch took the roughly 10-year-old Capitein with him, having already adopted the child into his family; Capitein later claimed that van Goch took him back to Europe because he believed that "after being duly instructed in Christianity, [Capitein] might practise some trade that was not demeaning and thereby earn a living."
 The merchant vessel transporting Capitein and his owner arrived in the major port city of Middelburg, Zeeland, on 14 April 1728.

 Once Capitein had set foot on Dutch soil, due to there being no Dutch laws positively recognising the existence of chattel slavery he was "conferred freedom by default" (something which Capitein ignored in his later writings).
 However, Capitein continued to remain in van Goch's household, joining him when he moved to The Hague to settle down as a retiree.
 There, Capitein gradually learned how to speak the Dutch language and was tutored in the art of painting on van Goch's orders.
 He was also baptised into the Protestant faith by the Dutch Reformed Church in July 1735.